 We live in a very feministic culture where women yell “my body, my choice,” but that is a very immoral statement.
 My body is not my own, but it is a temple.
 Whatever I do should be God-honoring and God-glorying.
 Not only that, but when I am married, my body then belongs to my husband and his will belong to me.
 God doesn’t “hate women,” for he commands the same thing out of my future husband, which is why I am expecting my husband to be waiting for me as well.

-I might be a single girl, but I am faithful to the man who will get down on one knee for me and who finds me worth marrying.
+I might be a single woman , but I am faithful to the man who will get down on one knee for me and who finds me worth marrying.
 This is why I don’t wear bikins or do certain thigns, for I am a some man’s future wife, and I am going to be a godly woman who acts like it until whoever he is makes me his wife.

 “Wives, submit to your own husbands, as to the Lord.”
 Ephesians 5:22

-As a future wife, I am to be submissive to my husband, but submission has been twisted out of context these days.
+As a future wife, I am to be submissive to my husband, but submission has been highly degraded these days.
 Submission doesn’t mean my husband being a dictator, but it means him being a representation of Christ and me being respectful to him.
 Marriage is all about compromise and leading each other to Christ, but I also am to be faithful to my future husband even though we aren’t married yet in the areas of purity and morality.